codingMustache/codingMustache/README.md

 ## Joke of the Day

-What do you call a bee that lives in America?
-A USB.
+A man tried to sell me a coffin today.
+I told him that's the last thing I need.

 ## Daily Trivia

-How many Hz does the video standard PAL support?
+All of the following programs are classified as raster graphics editors EXCEPT:
- 1. 59
+ 1. Inkscape
- 2. 60
+ 2. Adobe Photoshop
- 3. 25
+ 3. GIMP
- 4. 50
+ 4. Paint.NET

 <details>
   <summary>Answer</summary>
-  50
+  Inkscape
 </details>